colinmollenhour/Cm_Cache_Backend_Redis/README.md

  - Automatic cleaning is optional and not recommended since it is slow and uses lots of memory.
  - Occasional (e.g. once a day) garbage collection is recommended if the entire cache is infrequently cleared and automatic cleaning is not enabled.
-The nest solution is to run a cron job which does the garbage collection.
+The best solution is to run a cron job which does the garbage collection.
    (See "Example Garbage Collection Script" below.)
  - Compression will have additional CPU overhead but may be worth it for memory savings and reduced traffic.
    For high-latency networks it may even improve performance.
 Use the